2019 National Championship Game: Alabama-Clemson date, time, TV channel for College Football Playoff | NCAA.com

-The 2019 National Championship Game will have College Football Playoff semifinal winners Alabama and Clemson playing for the title.
-Find the date, time, TV channel and the CFP history below.
+The 2019 National Championship Game will see College Football Playoff semifinal winners Alabama and Clemson playing for the title.
+Find the game date, time, TV channel and the CFP history below.

 Last year, Alabama rallied to beat Georgia for the title.
 This year, Alabama will meet familiar foe Clemson for the national championship in Santa Clara, Calif.